RandyIp/Sound-Classification/README.md

 **Confusion Matrix:**

 The confusion matrix serves as a visual to see how well each machine learning technique performed.
 In my confusion matrices, the predicted labels are along the x-axis while the true labels are along the y-axis.
 Any number that is not along the diagonal of the matrix represents incorrect classifications.
+(Note: There are 10 different tests so the confusion matrices being shown are a sum total of all 10 confusion matrices.)

 # Gaussian Naive Bayes:
 * How it works: